About

 • Experience working in independent schools is preferred but not required

-Located 35 miles from Manhattan in the suburb town of Livingston, New Jersey, Newark Academy’s 68-acre campus borders Morris and Essex counties.
-Its faculty is highly regarded in the New Jersey independent school community for their especially effective combination of teaching that embraces rigor and compassion.
-Newark Academy offers an exceptional environment in which to teach students in Grades 6-12.
-Learn more about Newark Academy on our website and Careers at NA page.
+Located 35 miles from Manhattan in the town of Livingston, New Jersey, Newark Academy provides students in grades 6-12 with the knowledge and skills to become meaningful contributors to their communities and the wider world.
+Newark Academy cultivates a diverse school community and is committed to fostering and maintaining a caring and inclusive environment that thrives on intellectual, social and emotional interactions.
+Its faculty is highly regarded in the New Jersey independent school community for its especially effective combination of teaching that embraces rigor and compassion.
+Learn more about the benefits of working at Newark Academy on our website and Careers at NA page.

 Diversity / Inclusion Statement: